ST. PETERSBURG MEDIATION – LEGAL SEPARATION AGREEMENTS

 Beth Reineke is a Florida Supreme Court Certified family law mediator.
-As a neutral attorney mediator, she provides affordable drafting of separation agreements and related documents to couples throughout Hillsborough, Pinellas, Manatee and Pasco counties of Florida.
+As a neutral attorney mediator, she provides affordable assistance in negotiating and drafting of separation agreements and related documents to couples throughout Hillsborough, Pinellas, and Pasco counties of Florida.
 Arrange a free phone consultation today.

 Sometimes spouses enter a trial separation to allow for possibility of reconciling later.
 Sometimes spouses seek legal separation in lieu of divorce for religious reasons, financial advantages or other personal considerations.
 Whatever the reason, it is important to understand that Florida law does not recognize legal separation.
 You are either married or you are not.

-A separation agreement (temporary settlement agreement) is merely a contract between the parties that specifies the negotiated terms.
+A separation agreement (a/k/a a post-nuptial agreement) is merely a contract between the parties that specifies the negotiated terms.
 The agreement may address temporary issues such as:

 - The marital residence (will one spouse live there or both?)

 - Cars (use and loan and insurance payments)